|

 What is the most family-friendly city in Japan?

-While Tokyo is incredibly family-friendly, other cities also stand out.
-Osaka is often highlighted for its family-friendly atmosphere, thanks to attractions like Universal Studios Japan and the Osaka Aquarium.
-Kyoto offers a more cultural experience with its beautiful temples and gardens, which can be quite engaging for children.
-Additionally, Fukuoka is known for its spacious parks and family-oriented activities.
+Tokyo is very family-friendly, but it is not the only option.
+Osaka is often singled out for families thanks to Universal Studios Japan and the Osaka Aquarium.
+Kyoto offers a more cultural experience, with temples and gardens that can genuinely engage older children.
+Fukuoka is known for spacious parks and family activities.

 How long to stay in Tokyo with kids?